Chair, Associate Professor of English

-Laura McGrane is Associate Professor of English and Koshland Director of the Hurford Center for the Arts & Humanities at Haverford College.
+Laura McGrane is Chair of English and Co-lead on the Visual Culture Arts and Media building project at Haverford College.
 She received her PhD from Stanford University and teaches eighteenth-century print culture and digital media, integrating theoretical work on interface and coding into scholarship on the history of the book.

-She has published on eighteenth-century print and performance and has led Mellon-funded workshops on The Humanities Lab (2014) and The New Digital Archivalism (2009).
+She has published on eighteenth-century print and performance and has led faculty and student Mellon-funded workshops on The Humanities Lab (2014) and The New Digital Archivalism (2009).
 She is a co-adviser for Re: Humanities, a national undergraduate conference on digital humanities.
 With colleagues at Bryn Mawr and Swarthmore Colleges, she launched the Tri-College Digital Humanities Initiative.
 She is also on the editorial board of 18thConnect (http://www.18thConnect.org).
-As Koshland Director, she oversees the Haverford Cantor Fitzgerald Gallery program and Mellon Creative Residencies initiative in addition to the Center's regular programming.

-While a Rhodes Scholar at the University of Oxford, she conducted Masters research at the University of the Western Cape.
-She is currently the District IV (Pennsylvania, West Virginia, Delaware) Rhodes Secretary and is a regular speaker on issues of digital humanities in liberal arts education.
+While a Rhodes Scholar at the University of Oxford, she conducted Masters research on issues of access at the University of the Western Cape in South Africa.
+She is currently the District IV (Pennsylvania, Rhode Island) Rhodes Secretary and is a regular workshop leader on issues of digital humanities in liberal arts education.

 - PhD English and American Literature, Stanford University

 - MSc (Oxon.)
 Comparative Education, University of Oxford